kral2/macos-scripts/README.md

 ## Usage

 Execute each scripts independently as needed.
-Prerequisites are not documented/checked in the current version, the user should check the individual scripts for the moment.
+Prerequisites are not documented/checked in the current version.